avishayil/consoleme-ecs-service/README.md

 ## Security

 - You should configure the admin user temporary password on the `config.yaml` file.
+- You should set a new JWT secret for authentication purposes on the `config.yaml` file.
 - During the deployment, a configuration file with all the relevant secrets is created and stored on an S3 bucket.
 - Authentication to the ConsoleMe is done by AWS Cognito user pool.
-- A random, URL safe JWT secret is created during the deployment phase using the `secrets` library.
 - ECS containers are running in non-privileged mode, according to the docker best practices.
 - During the deployment time, the cdk stack will try to determine your public ip address automatically using `checkip.amazonaws.com`.
   Then, it would add only this ip address to the ingress rules of the security group of the public load balancer.